 FUNCTIONS OF FEDERATION (TCMPF)

 The Tamilnadu Co-operative Milk Producers' Federation Limited is an apex body of 17 District Cooperative Milk Producers' Unions.
-The Federation has four dairy plants in Chennai, one at Ambattur with a capacity of 4.00 lakh litres per day, another at Madhavaram with a capacity of 2.00 lakh litres per day and the third dairy at Sholinganallur with a capacity of 4.00 lakh litres per day.
+The Federation has four dairy plants in Chennai, one at Ambattur with a capacity of 4.00 lakh litres per day, another at Madhavaram with a capacity of 3.50 lakh litres per day and the third dairy at Sholinganallur with a capacity of 4.00 lakh litres per day.
 These dairies collect milk from District Unions process and pack in sachets and send for sale to the consumers in and around Chennai City.
 The fourth product dairy at Ambattur with a capacity of 65,000 LPD is engaged in the manufacture of milk products such as Yogurt, ice cream, Khova, Kulab jamoon, Buttermilk, Curd and Mysore pa.
 Apart from the above, a fifty DCPP has been established at Tiruvannamalai with a capacity of 2 LLPD and 20 MT since 2015.

 MILK PROCUREMENT BY DCMPUs: PRICE REVISION

 Most of the rural people especially women make their livelihood by rearing milch animals and by supplying milk to the Co-operatives.
-Keeping this in view and to improve the rural economy and to enhance the personal income of the stake holders in rural area, Government of Tamilnadu directed the Tamilnadu Co-operative Milk Producers’ Federation and District Co-operative Milk Producers’ Union to raise the procurement price of the cow's milk from Rs.18.00 to Rs.20.00 per litre and that of the buffalo’s milk from Rs.26.00 to Rs.28.00 with effect from 18.11.2011 and the milk cost as per the revised procurement price is being disbursed to the Milk producers.
+Keeping this in view and to improve the rural economy and to enhance the personal income of the stake holders in rural area, Government of Tamilnadu directed the Tamilnadu Co-operative Milk Producers’ Federation and District Co-operative Milk Producers’ Union to raise the procurement price of the cow's milk from Rs.23.00 to Rs.28.00 per litre and that of the buffalo’s milk from Rs.31.00 to Rs.35.00 with effect from 01.11.2014 and the milk cost as per the revised procurement price is being disbursed to the Milk producers.